winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : InfSeq/take 4 Bool (functorInfSeq.fmap Natural Bool Natural/even repeatExample) ≡ [ True, False, True, False ]
 ```

-The `fmap` method does not traverse the infinite sequence (it cannot!) but instead produces a new infinite sequence that will transform each data item on demand.
+The `fmap` method does not traverse the infinite sequence (it cannot!) but instead produces a new infinite sequence that transforms each data item on demand.

 ### The fixpoint isomorphism for greatest fixpoints